FormidableLabs/react-swipeable/README.md

 **`delta`** is the amount of px before we start firing events.
 Also affects how far `onSwipedUp`, `onSwipedRight`, `onSwipedDown`, and `onSwipedLeft` need to be before they fire events.
 The default value is `10`.

 **`preventDefaultTouchmoveEvent`** is whether to prevent the browser's [touchmove](https://developer.mozilla.org/en-US/docs/Web/Events/touchmove) event.
 Sometimes you would like the target to scroll natively.
 The default value is `true`.
+[Chrome 56 and later, warning with preventDefault](#chrome-56-and-later-warning-with-preventDefault)

 **`stopPropagation`** automatically calls stopPropagation on all 'swipe' events.
 The default value is `false`.